onzfonz/comp227/src/content/1/en/part1c.md

 It's recommended to write React components that are small and reusable across the application and even across projects.
 Let's refactor our application so that it's composed of three smaller components, one component for displaying the counter and two components for buttons.

-Let's first implement a <i>Display</i> component that's responsible for displaying the value of the counter.
+Let's first implement a `Display` component that's responsible for displaying the value of the counter.

 One best practice in React is to [lift the state up](https://reactjs.org/docs/lifting-state-up.html) in the component hierarchy.
 The documentation says: